 Paul Michell’s practice focuses on complex corporate commercial litigation and arbitration, shareholder and fraud litigation, civil appeals and judicial review.
 He has particular expertise in arbitration and arbitration-related court proceedings, private international law matters, and lawyers’ conflicts of interest.
-Counsel before all levels of the Ontario and Federal courts and various administrative and arbitral tribunals.
-Law clerk to Justice Gonthier of the Supreme Court of Canada, and a Fellow of the Chartered Institute of Arbitrators, he has taught international commercial arbitration as an adjunct professor at the Faculty of Law, University of Toronto for more than a decade.
-Has been appointed as an arbitrator, and as a presiding officer under the Competition Act.
-He is a co-Chair of the University Tribunal at the University of Toronto.
-He has been ranked as a leading lawyer for arbitration or commercial litigation by Benchmark Canada, Chambers Canada, Lexpert®, and Who’s Who Legal: Canada, and was named a “Canadian Litigation Lawyer to Watch” by Lexpert® in 2007, and one of Canada’s “Rising Stars: 40 Leading Lawyers Under 40” by Lexpert® (2006).
-Called to the Ontario Bar in 1997.
+He has extensive experience at all levels in the Ontario and Federal Courts and the Supreme Court of Canada, as well as before a variety of administrative and arbitral tribunals.
+Paul served as a Law clerk to Justice Gonthier of the Supreme Court of Canada, and is a Fellow of the Chartered Institute of Arbitrators.
+He is an adjunct professor at University of Toronto's Faculty of Law, where he has taught international commercial arbitration for over a decade.
+He has been appointed as an arbitrator, and as a presiding officer under the Competition Act.
+Paul is a co-Chair of the University Tribunal at the University of Toronto and has been ranked as a leading lawyer for arbitration or commercial litigation by Benchmark Canada, Chambers Canada, Lexpert®, and Who’s Who Legal: Canada, and was named a “Canadian Litigation Lawyer to Watch” in 2007 and one of Canada’s “Rising Stars: 40 Leading Lawyers Under 40”in 2006 by Lexpert®.